bugfactory/posts/reference-counting/reference-counting-en.md

                 $(RM) $(BIN) $(OBJ) *.o $(LIB)
 ```

+Reference counting is really nice because the developers don't have to manage *malloc()*, *free()* and pointers.
+We create an abstraction.
 I hope you enjoyed and let me know if I did something wrong.